 Mary McGann stated that public comments were welcome until 5 pm, Wednesday, December 20, 2017.
 Such comments are to be received via email at gcswmss@gmail.com or in writing to the District’s mailing address of PO Box 980, Moab, UT 84532.

-RESOLUTION ACTION ITEMS: As public comment period is remaining open until December 20, 2017, the Board tabled the resolutions.
-Instead, Kevin Fitzgerald moved/Janet Buckingham seconded to hold a special meeting on December 21, 2017 to begin at 4 pm to discuss any comments received and to consider resolutions 2017-2, 2017-3, and 2017-4.
+RESOLUTION ACTION ITEMS: As public comment period is remaining open until December 20, 2017, the Board discussed tabling the resolutions to a special meeting for consideration.
+Kevin Fitzgerald moved/Janet Buckingham seconded to hold a special meeting on December 21, 2017 to begin at 4 pm to discuss any comments received and to consider resolutions 2017-2, 2017-3, and 2017-4.
 Hearing no further discussion, Mary McGann called for the vote.
 Motion carried 5 to 0.

 Resolution 2017-2: 2017 Budget Amendments